allohouston/meteor-gdpr/README.md

 # meteor-gdpr
 GDPR package for the meteor framework.

+## Disclaimer
+We are not lawyers, you cannot rely only on using this package to be GDPR compliant.
+You can find official reglementation [here](https://ec.europa.eu/commission/priorities/justice-and-fundamental-rights/data-protection/2018-reform-eu-data-protection-rules_en).
+We advise you to read and understand the whereabouts before using the package.

+## Introduction
 This packages helps you comply with GDPR.
 It includes :
-- presentation to users of a customizable opt-in window that they are forced to validate to use the app
+* a modal presenting a customizable opt-in window to users, which should contain :
+    - which personal data you collect
+    - which entity is collecting the data
+    - information about the purpose of personal data collection
+    - personal data conservation rules
+    - rights of the user about his data
+    - it could also contain your app Terms of Service

-- access to a profile center including first name, last name, picture, last connexion date, disconnect button
+* access to a profile center (overlay div) which includes
+    - first name, last name, picture
+    - last connexion date
+    - disconnect button
-- ability to contact you by email (using a form) to ask for access, modification or deletion of personnal data
+    - ability to contact you by email (using an in-app form) to ask for access, modification or deletion of personal data

 ## Requirements